skypjack/entt/README.md

 constructor.<br/>
 Actually, the same type can be used both as a tag and as a component and the registry will not complain about it.
 It is up to the users to properly manage their own types.
-In some cases, the `tag_type_t` must also be used in order to disambiguate overloads of member functions.
+In some cases, the tag `tag_t` must also be used in order to disambiguate overloads of member functions.

 Attaching tags to entities and removing them is trivial: